 After installation, run the program from the new desktop shortcut or from the Start button \ All Programs \ Games folder.

 Note: there is no uninstall feature – to remove the game just delete the desktop shortcut and the one in the Games folder and the whole of the Pinball folder – within C:\Program Files\Microsoft Games if you accepted the default location during installation.

 The game itself played fine in my testing (including the sounds and music if required) but see the notes on Configuration below.

 Tip: if Pinball has brought back happy memories, why not see our article on how to play the free Bejeweled Classic gem-swapping game in Chrome or on mobile/tablet.

 Configuration / Notes On Playing

 F1 (Help) hotkey – doesn’t work but there is little need for a help file anyway.
 You probably remember how to play but, if you need a reminder of which keys do what, press F8 to display the Player Controls menu.

-- Navigate to the location of Pinball.exe within the Pinball folder – where you saved it in the first method or in C:\Program Files\Microsoft Games if you followed the default installation of the second method.
+- Navigate to the location of Pinball.exe within the Pinball folder – wherever you saved it in the first method above or in C:\Program Files\Microsoft Games if you followed the default installation of the second method.

-- Right click on the Pinball.exe program file and select ‘Properties’ then select the Compatibility tab as shown below:
+- Right click on Pinball.exe and select ‘Properties’ then select the Compatibility tab as shown below:

 - Tick the Settings box to ‘Disable desktop composition’ as shown above then press OK to finish.

-The next time you run the program, the Full Screen (F4) option should work ok as it now bypasses Aero.
+The next time you run the program, the Full Screen (F4) option should work ok as it will now bypass Aero.